APyFloatArray

 Return the sum of the elements along specified axis/axes treating NaN as 0.

-Return the product of the elements along specified axis/axes.
+Return product of elements along specified axis/axes.

 Return a copy of the array collapsed into one dimension.